Yaweihsu0201/Discord-Card-Game/README.md

 # 🎴 Discord Card Game Bot

-A Discord bot that allows players to play card-based games directly inside a server.
+A Discord bot that allows players to play card-based games directly inside a discord server.

 ---